OSVTAC/OSVTAC.github.io/MAINTAIN.md

 Setup
 -----

-Install a current version of Ruby.
+Install a current version of [Ruby](https://www.ruby-lang.org).
+As of August 2017, the latest stable version was 2.4.1.

 We recommend using [rvm](https://rvm.io/) to install and manage the versions of Ruby installed on your machine.

 You can check what version of Ruby you are currently using by running: